Protect your Android against malware and other threats with Avast One

 Macro viruses typically infect PCs and Macs, but mobile devices are far from immune to other security threats.
 To make sure your phone stays safe, see our guides and learn more about how to remove malicious apps from Android or how to get rid of malware on iOS devices.

 If you don’t want to deal with the hassle of manual removal, you can easily remove macro viruses automatically.
 Using comprehensive antivirus software is the best way to ensure that any macro virus gets wiped completely.
 Your antivirus program will let you run a scan to detect traces of any macro virus.
 If anything is found, you can easily get rid of it immediately.

 New viruses emerge all the time, so you should always use the best antivirus programs you can find.
-Avast Free Antivirus automatically updates to provide unparalleled security protection.
+Avast's security software automatically updates to provide unparalleled security protection.

-Download Avast Free Antivirus to remove macro viruses with just a few clicks.
+Download Avast One to remove viruses with just a few clicks.

-If you don’t have antivirus software, or if yours is out of date, you need to get Avast Free Antivirus.
+If you don’t have antivirus software, or if yours is out of date, you need to get Avast One.
 It will prevent viruses from being downloaded on your device, and automatically scan for viruses and malware to make sure your machine stays light and clean.

-What’s more, Avast Free Antivirus’s smart analytics feature detects and blocks threats before they come to you.
+What’s more, Avast One’s smart analytics feature detects and blocks threats before they come to you.
 And it’s completely free!
 Make your computer virus-free today.